-- 21. On September 10, 2015, the Local Board issued a press release announcing a Local Board public work session meeting on September 28, 2015.
-The Local Board also announced the work session through the OCMR's September 11, and 18, 2015 newsletters. - 22.
+- 29. Option 2 recommended the closure of North Carroll, New Windsor, Charles Carroll, Sandymount Elementary School (Sandymount) and Mt.
+Airy Elementary School (Mt.
+Airy) and balancing enrollments across the remaining schools.
+The BAC recommended this option. - 30.
+At the September 9, 2015 meeting, in which five members of the public offered comment, the Local Board directed the Superintendent and the BAC to develop other options for consideration that would impact fewer students than Option 2. - 31.
+On September 10, 2015, the Local Board issued a press release announcing a Local Board public work session meeting on September 28, 2015.
+The Local Board also announced the work session through the OCMR's September 11, and 18, 2015 newsletters. - 32.
 On September 18, 2015, the Local Board issued a press release announcing a Local Board meeting scheduled for October 14, 2015.
 The press release noted that there would be time for citizen participation at the meeting and that the public is encouraged to attend.
 The September 25, 2015 OCMR newsletter also announced the September 28, 2015 BAC work session, noting that although there would be no citizen participation, the public is encouraged to attend.
-Notice of the October 14, 2015 meeting was also published in the September 25, 2015 OCMR newsletter, which noted that at that meeting, there would be time for citizen participation and the public is encouraged to attend. - 23.
-In response to the Local Board's direction, the BAC produced a draft of Option 3 at the public work session on September 28, 2015. - 24.
-Option 3 recommended the closure of the same three elementary schools as Option 2, as well as New Windsor and North Carroll.
-The difference between Options 2 and 3 involved setting different boundaries. - 25.
+Notice of the October 14, 2015 meeting was also published in the September 25, 2015 OCMR newsletter, which noted that at that meeting, there would be time for citizen participation and the public is encouraged to attend. - 33.
+In response to the Local Board's direction, the BAC produced a draft of Option 3 at the public work session on September 28, 2015.

+- 34. Option 3 recommended the closure of the same three elementary schools as Option 2, as well as New Windsor and North Carroll.
+The difference between Options 2 and 3 involved setting different boundaries. - 35.
 At the September 28, 2015 work session, the Local Board asked the BAC to consider another option, which resulted in a draft of Option 4.
-Option 4 recommended the closing of East Middle School and related relocation of students.

-- 26. On October 6, 2015, the Local Board issued another press release announcing the October 14, 2015 meeting.
-The press release stated that there would be time for citizen participation at the meeting and that the public is encouraged to attend. - 27.
+Option 4 recommended the closing of East Middle School only and related relocation of students. - 36.
+On October 6, 2015, the Local Board issued another press release announcing the October 14, 2015 meeting.
+The press release stated that there would be time for citizen participation at the meeting and that the public is encouraged to attend. - 37.
 On October 9, 2015, the OCMR newsletter also announced the October 14, 2015 meeting, and that its agenda would include hearing additional options from the BAC.
 The newsletter included the following: "Citizen participation is included in this meeting.
 However, the time for citizen participation will be limited as the Board has a full agenda.
 The Board of Education wishes to remind the public that when it provides specific direction to staff regarding boundary line adjustments and potential school closures, four hearings in different parts of the county will be set up to receive citizen input.
 The Board of Education will consider all public input prior to taking any action on boundary line adjustments or school closures."
-(Local Board #18) - 28.
+(Local Board #33) - 38.
 The BAC presented the final version of Option 3 and a draft of Option 4 at the October 14, 2015 public meeting of the Local Board.
 At the meeting the Superintendent presented an historical timeline of the demographic and budgetary issues involved in arriving at the various options.
-Twenty-five citizens addressed the Local Board at the meeting. - 29.
-The OCMR published an announcement of the Local Board's public work session to be held on October 26, 2015, regarding the BAC recommendations in its October 16, and 23, 2015 newsletters.15 - 30.
-At the October 26, 2015 public work session, the Superintendent determined Option 4 lacked clarity and viability.
-The BAC never produced a final version of Option 4.
+Twenty-five citizens, including Appellant Tara Battaglia, addressed the Local Board at the meeting.